-Debt settlement is a process of negotiating with creditors in order to get them to agree on less than the full amount owed or waive all collection activity against you.
+Debt settlement is negotiating with creditors to get them to agree on less than the total amount owed or waive all collection activity against you.
 It is different from bankruptcy as it usually has consequences on your credit score and can also lead to foreclosure or repossession of assets and vehicles.

 Credit Repair Ease has committed to outstanding credit repair service.
-We are open daily from 9 am - 8 pm EST and we offer a variety of solutions, including debt management that can help you with your debts in order for them not crowding out other aspects like spending time with family or buying things on credit again!
+We offer a variety of solutions, including debt management, that can help you with your debts, so they do not crowd out other aspects like spending time with family or buying things on credit again!

-We're here 24/7 so if something comes up don't hesitate to give us a call because there is always someone ready waiting at (888) 803-7889.
+We're here 24/7 so if something comes up don't hesitate to give us a call because there is always someone ready calling at (888) 803-7889.